Windows81/Roblox-Freedom-Distribution/README.md

 To load assets directly from Roblox.com, our software needs to provide a valid `ROBLOSECURITY` token.
 RFD can extract this token through two methods:

-1. _If you are on a Windows and play Roblox.com_, our RFD will find and decrypt the contents of `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat` and there are no further actions needed to start loading assets.
+1. _If you are on a Windows and play Roblox.com_, RFD will find and decrypt the contents of your `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat` file - and there are no further actions needed to start loading assets.
 2. Otherwise, across all OS types, RFD will extract your `ROBLOSECURITY` environment variable.

-**Freedom Distribution will NOT save/upload your token anywhere and will not use It outside roblox assetdelivery services.** The cookie handling can be found in the Source "extractor.py" file.
+**Freedom Distribution will NOT save/upload your token anywhere and will not use it outside roblox assetdelivery services.** The cookie handling can be found in the Source "extractor.py" file.

-### PlaceID Spoofing

-There are some uncopylocks that somehow when you enter them the audio works fine but when you enter from outside the official uncopylock **the audios are privated** this is very rare for it to happen, but in case it happens setup an enviroment value called "rfdplaceid" with the PlaceID you want to spoof.
-Tof you are the owner of the place you are loading assets and the account is logged in/set ROBLOSECURITY in enviroment, your privated audios **should** load fine without spoofing.

 ### Setting Up Enviroment Variables